On Nilpotent and Solvable Quasi-Einstein Manifolds: Structure of quasi-Einstein unimodular solvable Lie groups

 A unimodular solvable Lie group $(S,g,X)$ is totally left-invariant quasi-Einstein if and only if

 where

-If $F$ was a derivation, then a left-invariant quasi-Einstein solvable Lie group would be a Ricci soliton.
-But this is never the case.
-To see this, suppose $S$ is non-flat and totally left-invariant quasi-Einstein.
-Then $\fz(\fs)$ is one-dimensional and hence $\fz(\fs)\subseteq [\fs,\fs].$ So there exists $x,y$ orthogonal to $z\in \fz(\fs)$ such that $[x,y]=z.$ Then $F(x)=F(y)=0$ and $F([x,y])\neq 0.$ But if $F$ is a derivation, then $F([x,y])= [F(x),y]+[x,F(y)]=0.$ This is a contradiction, hence $F$ is not a derivation.
-This restricts us in using techniques from geometric invariant theory as in \cite{lauret2010riccisolitonsolvmanifolds}.
-Although a complete classification is not available, we will provide one in the case where the adjoint operators are normal.\\
+If $F$ were a derivation, then every totally left-invariant quasi-Einstein solvable Lie group would also be a Ricci soliton.
+However, this is never the case.
+To see this, suppose $(S,g,X)$ is a non-flat totally left-invariant quasi-Einstein solvable Lie group.
+Then $\fz(\fs)$ is one-dimensional, and hence $\fz(\fs)\subseteq [\fs,\fs]$.
+In particular, there exist vectors $x,y$ orthogonal to $z\in \fz(\fs)$ such that $[x,y]=z$.
+Since $F(x)=F(y)=0$ but $F([x,y])\neq 0$, we obtain a contradiction.
+Indeed, if $F$ were a derivation, then we would have

+Therefore, $F$ cannot be a derivation.
+This also rules out the use of techniques from geometric invariant theory as in \cite{lauret2010riccisolitonsolvmanifolds}.

+We note that in the case of the Heisenberg Lie group $(H_{2s+1},g)$, the metric $g$ admits both an $m$-quasi-Einstein structure and a Ricci soliton structure.
+That is,